openairplay/node_airtunes/README.md

 How does it work ?
 ------------------

 If you want detailed information about AirTunes v2, you should read the excellent documentation written by the [Airtunes 2 Team](http://git.zx2c4.com/Airtunes2/about/).
-I'm including this short explanations for those not familiar with audio streaming in general.
+I'm including theses short explanations for those not familiar with audio streaming in general.

 While being promoted as a proprietary protocol, AirTunes is really built on several existing protocols (RTSP, RTP and NTP) with several quirks.
 Not reinventing the wheel is a good thing.